The Dangers of Mixing Aspirin and Acetaminophen (Tylenol)

 - The risk of fatal liver damage is heightened by alcohol consumption.
 Even normal doses can cause this rare reaction.

-- First marketed in the United States in 1953 by Sterling-Winthrop Co.
+- Tylenol was first marketed in the United States, in 1953, by Sterling-Winthrop Co.

 - An active ingredient in Tylenol, paracetamol, is extremely toxic to cats and even the most minute portion can be fatal.